|

 as a free and independent state, within the boundaries of the so-called

 Wilson Line, as the Allied Powers had already done.
-The signature of this treaty
+The signature of this

-themselves armed opponents of the Allies.
+declare themselves armed opponents of the Allies.
 Kemal entered into friendly

 relations with Soviet Russia, whose hostility to the Anglo-French Entente and